Application Parameters

 Site

-Sites represent logical segments of the organization.
+Sites represent logical segments of your organization.
 Each site has at least one IDAC that publishes resources.

 Recommendation: Assign multiple sites for high availability.
-If a new IDAC is added to a site already hosting this application, that IDAC will also publish it.
+When you add a new IDAC to a site that already hosts this application, the new IDAC will also publish it.

 Subdomain